osor-io/UnityProjectGuidelines/README.md

 // @TODO(name): This is what needs to be done here
 ```

 All of the possible annotations should be in this document so we can search for them in the whole project easily.
-That is, don't make your own ```@THIS_COULD_BREAK(ruben)``` without telling the other programmers and adding that annotation type to this document.
+That is, don't make your own ```@THIS_COULD_BREAK(Ruben)``` without telling the other programmers and adding that annotation type to this document.

 #### Current Annotations